vitessio/website/content/en/docs/reference/features/vitess-sequences.md

   issued, not when the transaction is committed).

-* MySQL has multiple options for auto-increment, like only using every N number (for multi-master configurations), or performance related features (locking that table’s current ID may have concurrency implications).
+* MySQL has multiple options for auto-increment, like only using every N number (for active-active configurations), or performance related features (locking that table’s current ID may have concurrency implications).

 * When inserting a row in a table with an auto-increment column, if the value